Last updated on July 20th, 2022

-You may be considering to apply for a HDB flat, but one of the eligibility criteria is the income ceiling.
+You may be considering applying for an HDB flat, but one of the eligibility criteria is the income ceiling.

 This income ceiling, or average gross monthly household income, is also applicable when you are applying for your CPF Housing Grants.